-Laws against discrimination act as the pillar on which society of a country is built upon.
+Laws against discrimination act as the pillar on which the society of a country is built upon.
 It’s been a few weeks since a violent racial discrimination crime involving an African American man, George Floyd. came into light in the USA.
-The incident not only went viral on social media platforms but also drew attention past crimes with a racial factor to it.
+The incident not only went viral on social media platforms but also drew attention to past crimes with a racial factor to them.

 Since Floyd’s death, there have been silent protests across Minneapolis, New York, Denver, Atlanta, LA, Phoenix, and other cities.
 However, the silent protests soon took a violent turn.
 Videos showing looting, vandalism, and fires in the area of the demonstrations have gone viral on social media where the riot police were seen using tear gas, rubber bullets on protesters.

 Here is a list of Laws in the USA Designed to Prevent Discrimination:

 Sixth Amendment to the United States Constitution, 1791